BekaValentine/cyberpunk_game/covert_entry_techniques.md

 - linear relay tripping, momentary switches
 - keyed alike systems
 - drafts, light beams through dust, reveal holes and hidden access ways

+#  modelling idea

+Actually modelling these systems could be done in a multi-dimensional way, with the dimensions as follows:

+- Lock Type (must match in order to work)
+- Attack Type (must match in order to work)
+- Attack Success Base Probability
+- Lock Difficult/Success Probability
+- Auditory and visual actions

+Lock types and attack types should form some kind of hierarchy.
+For instance, you might have locks divided into a hierarchy like so:

+- Lock
+  - Pin Tumbler
+    - Schlage
+      - Schlage Bitting Code 12345
+    - American
+  - Combination
+    - Master 175
+    - Dial

+A destruction attack would be lock type Lock, and is therefore applicable to all locks.
+A key with bitting code 12345 will only work for locks pinned the same way.
+A snapper will be lock type Pin Tumbler and thus work for any lock with pins.
+Meanwhile a Master 175 attack will only work for Master 175 locks but an impact attack might work for all Combination locks.

+So the Lock Type must be a sub-type of the Attack Type in order for the attack to work.

+This doesn't have to be a tree, either.
+The locks themselves could have multiple supertypes.

+Probability of opening the lock should depend on a combination of lock difficulty, the base success probability of the attack, and the player's skill level.
+Some attacks are extremely high probability of success, e.g. snappers, while other attacks are low probability, e.g. picking, but player skill can increase those significantly.
+A skilled picker can open a hard lock quickly while an unskilled snapper might take a little bit of time.